JeromeX/IPv4-Network-Calulator/README.md

 Funktions:
 ----------
+<
-•	<Manual entry of an IP address />
+•	Manual entry of an IP address
-•	<Analysis of the IP address (class affiliation) />
+• Analysis of the IP address (class affiliation)
-•	<Fully Smooth help file for colour codes and CIDR />
+•	Fully Smooth help file for colour codes and CIDR
-•	<Output of the calculation per network />
+•	Output of the calculation per network
-•	<Copy function for the IP address for quick copy & paste />
+•	Copy function for the IP address for quick copy & paste
-•	<Export of multiple calculated networks />
+•	Export of multiple calculated networks
-•	<Import function for .txt and .csv files – all IP addresses are automatically recognised />
+•	Import function for .txt and .csv files – all IP addresses are automatically recognised
-•	<Reset function for the output window />
+•	Reset function for the output window
-•	<A database file is created when a calculation is first created and is queried each time the programme is started />
+•	A database file is created when a calculation is first created and is queried each time the programme is started
-•	<Recycling function for emptying the database />
+•	Recycling function for emptying the database
-•	<Right-clicking on the output window of one or more IP addresses deletes the calculated networks on request />
+•	Right-clicking on the output window of one or more IP addresses deletes the calculated networks on request
-•	<Duplicate networks are displayed in red />
+•	Duplicate networks are displayed in red
-•	<New IP calculations are displayed in green />
+•	New IP calculations are displayed in green
-•	<Data from the database or file is displayed in purple />
+•	Data from the database or file is displayed in purple />
 -------------------------------
 <img width="746" height="520" alt="2025-10-29 18_53_12-JX's IPv4-Calculator" src="https://github.com/user-attachments/assets/e4d109cc-702f-4596-bf9c-17ba3aea76cc" />
 <img width="758" height="529" alt="2025-10-29 18_52_52-JX's IPv4-Calculator" src="https://github.com/user-attachments/assets/73c832f3-6be8-460c-b1a3-83073430bc06" />